shosti/wacspace.el/README.md

   a regexp match; if none is found, it will switch to a new buffer with that name.
 - `:cmd` a command to invoke

+### Path Helpers

+Wacspace comes with some nice path functions to help set up auxiliary windows.
+When `wacspace` is invoked, the variable `wacs-main-buffer` is automatically bound to the buffer from which it was invoked, so you can use it in any functions that set up windows or that test for auxiliary conditions.
+The function `wacs-project-dir` finds the base project directory by looking for a file or folder equal to `wacs-project-base-file`.
+This variable defaults to `".git"` but can be set globally or on a per-wacspace basis with the option `:base-file`.

 ### Window Configurations